For sign and digital graphics and screen printing shops, it makes perfect sense to branch out into direct-to-garment printing.

 Then the iPhone came out with a digital keyboard and that became the new normal, he says.

 There will always be a market for screen printing, he says, but screen printers don’t want to lose out on the opportunity to do smaller print runs and are therefore moving slowly into the digital printing and direct-to-garment printing market.

-Any run over 500 shirts, for instance, will want to stick with screen printing.
+Any run more than 500 shirts, for instance, will want to stick with screen printing.
 It is more economical, but with direct-to-garment printing, it just makes sense to use that for smaller print jobs, Kurek says.

 Matthew Rhome, marketing manager for Epson America, advises individuals wanting to get into direct-to-garment printing to attend an industry show and take a look at direct-to-garment printers in action.

 “While you’re there you can soak up as much knowledge as possible from vendors and customers alike.
 Many of the shows offer educational seminars.
 Take advantage if you can,” Rhome says.

 He adds that first-time direct-to-garment business owners should “research the market to understand the potential customer base, identify existing businesses that could offer competition, and use this information to develop a strategic edge.
 A business plan is a necessary second step.
 It helps define the business, its direction, operations and expansion path.
 Writing the business plan will help define start-up costs and operating capital needs.
 Once they know how much money they need to get started, they can determine how to finance.”

 Paul Crocker, marketing director for AnaJet, says that it doesn’t have to be “a formal business plan, but the key is to have a real plan for how they are going to get customers.”